EdgeTX/edgetx.github.io/docs/bylaws.md

 ### EdgeTX Development Team

-The EdgeTX Development Team consists of active developers participating in the project.
-PSC members, who are also active developers, are automatically members of the EdgeTX Development Team.
-For the addition and removal of EdgeTX Development Team members a PSC vote is required.
+The EdgeTX Development Team consists of most active developers participating in the project.
+PSC members, who are also active developers themselves, are automatically seen as members of the EdgeTX Development Team.
+For the addition and removal of EdgeTX Development Team members a majority PSC vote is required.
-EdgeTX Development Team members have to abide to the [NDA](https://edgetx.org/nda/).
+The affiliation as an EdgeTX Development Team member can be presented only to users abiding to the [NDA](https://edgetx.org/nda/).

 ### Code of Conduct